anvil008/dotfiles/README.md

 ## Contribute

 Feel free to dive in!
 [Open an issue](https://github.com/anvil008/dotfiles/issues/new) or submit PRs.
-Tokémon follows the [Contributor Covenant](http://contributor-covenant.org/version/1/4/) Code of Conduct.
+Dotfiles follows the [Contributor Covenant](http://contributor-covenant.org/version/1/4/) Code of Conduct.

 ## License